devspace-sh/devspace/docs/pages/cli/commands/devspace_sync.md

       --no-watch                   Synchronizes local and remote and then stops --pick                       Select a pod
-      --pod string                 Pod to open a shell to --verbose                    Shows every file that is synced
+      --pod string                 Pod to open a shell to --upload-only                If set DevSpace will only upload files --verbose                    Shows every file that is synced
 ```

 ### Options inherited from parent commands

 ```
-      --debug                 Prints the stack trace if an error occurs --kube-context string   The kubernetes context to use -n, --namespace string      The kubernetes namespace to use
+      --config string         The devspace config file to use --debug                 Prints the stack trace if an error occurs --kube-context string   The kubernetes context to use -n, --namespace string      The kubernetes namespace to use